 If you’ve never spoken to a therapist before, or even if you have, you will have some questions about what is involved.
 We have tried to answer some of these here.

 If your question isn’t answered here you can always call us and ask directly.
 We welcome your call.

 Can you visit me in my home?

-No we do not provide home visits, but we can provide support via the telephone or Skype.
-It may also be important for you to attend the centre for treatment within a group setting.
+No, we do not provide home visits but we can provide support via the telephone or Skype.
+It may also be important for you to attend one of our venues for treatment within a group setting.